 Customers should consider HANA discounting to continue.
 HANA was significantly overpriced, to begin with, and the reality of HANA is nowhere close to the marketing hype.
 However, HANA also comes with indirect access issues, and due to the lower price, it is now being pitched to do things by SAP that it is not the right database type to do.

-Therefore, even at a reduced price, there is still an open question regarding the value and appropriateness of applications of HANA.
+Therefore, even at a reduced price, there is still an open question regarding the value and appropriateness of HANA applications.

-We have been in these systems, and they are not complete.
-After declaring that S/4 HANA EM is complete, in the next breath, that state that every three months S/4 HANA EM will be “more complete,” which is a bit of misdirection on the topic.
-S/4 HANA EM is not complete, and this truth should be used by customers to argue for either a steep discount on S/4 HANA EM or for the customer to simply wait until the promotion resurfaces.
-There is very little reason to implement S/4 HANA currently, and it does make the most sense to simply wait.
+We have been in these systems, and they are not complete after declaring that S/4 HANA EM is complete.
+In the next breath, that states that S/4 HANA EM will be “more complete every three months,” which is a bit of misdirection on the topic.
+S/4 HANA EM is not complete, and customers should use this truth to argue for either a steep discount on S/4 HANA EM or for the customer to wait until the promotion resurfaces simply.
+There is very little reason to implement S/4 HANA currently, and it does make the most sense to wait simply.